Are you someone who uses things once then throws them in the garbage?

 Any of the bags that make it home without getting giant holes in them, I save and use around our house.
 I use them to line the small garbage cans in our house and they are great for keeping certain items together when going out and about.

 You can either reuse envelopes to send mail by whiting-out the addresses on the envelope or sticking a label over the old address, or you can use them as scrap paper for jotting down notes around the house.
-They are also the perfect size to use as a grocery list.

 11. DRYER SHEETS